 So if you’ve been shopping around for balance bikes you’ll no doubt be dazzled by the array of shapes and sizes out there.
 Some balance bikes have no brakes, others just a rear brake and in the case of the LittleBig, both front and rear brakes.
 So, which is best?

 Well it partly depends on the size and age of your child.
 If they’re starting really early (around 18 months old) then it’s probably best to go for one with no brakes to keep the weight low and so they can focus on learning to balance and steer.
-At that age they normally don’t have the co-ordination to use the brakes and will intuitively stop by dragging their feet off the ground (you can use old shoes or a cheap pair of wellies to avoid wearing out their trainers).
+At that age a child doesn’t typically have the co-ordination to use the brakes and will intuitively stop by dragging their feet off the ground (you can use old shoes or a cheap pair of wellies to avoid wearing out their trainers).

-Do you need brakes on a balance bike?
+Can I add brakes to a balance bike?